Looking for more information? Here’s everything you should need.

 Emerging markets are now facing a choice between importing expensive oil at rising prices and growing dependency, or domestic electricity, produced by renewable sources with prices falling over time.

-Oil demand is highly problematic
+Oil demand is highly problematic for emerging markets

 Greening transport gives solutions